2 Line (Sound Transit): Service

+Future plans

-The 2 Line (formerly the Blue Line) is planned to operate between Lynnwood and Redmond, serving all stations on the East Link Extension and sharing tracks with the 1 Line from Lynnwood to Downtown Seattle.
-The line would have trains every eight minutes at peak and ten minutes mid-day and on weekends, with a combined frequency of four minutes at peak and five minutes off-peak on sections shared with the 1 Line.
+When fully opened in early 2026, the 2 Line is planned to operate between Lynnwood and Redmond, serving all stations on the East Link Extension and sharing tracks with the 1 Line from Lynnwood to Downtown Seattle.
+The Seattle–Redmond section would have trains every eight minutes at peak and ten minutes mid-day and on weekends, with a combined frequency of four minutes at peak and five minutes off-peak on the Lynnwood–Seattle section shared with the 1 Line.
 The 2011 final environmental impact statement had initially assumed three-car operations with a headway of eight minutes during peak, twelve minutes during the day on weekdays and weekends, and fifteen minutes during early morning and late evening service.

-East Link trains are anticipated to carry 50,000 daily passengers by 2030, and take 20 minutes to travel from International District/Chinatown station to Downtown Bellevue, and 10 minutes from Downtown Bellevue to Redmond Technology station.
+2 Line trains are anticipated to carry 50,000 daily passengers by 2030, and take 20 minutes to travel from International District/Chinatown station to Downtown Bellevue, and 10 minutes from Downtown Bellevue to Redmond Technology station.
 Sound Transit's current bus service on the west half of the corridor, Sound Transit Express Route 550, carries over 10,000 daily passengers and takes 35 minutes to travel from Seattle to Bellevue.
 King County Metro's RapidRide B Line operates on the east half of the corridor, traveling between Bellevue and Overlake at a frequency of 10 to 15 minutes.

 The 2 Line is planned to be extended to the Mariner area of Everett by 2037, while 3 Line trains (replacing the 1 Line) would continue on to Downtown Everett.
 Sound Transit plans to expand light rail service to Kirkland and Issaquah by 2044, as part of the Sound Transit 3 program.
 The preliminary design for the 4 Line includes tracks shared with East Link through Downtown Bellevue, between East Main and Wilburton stations.